 Then Eddie started to speak.

 “I don’t know why you’re staring at us man, this wasn’t our fault.
 We don’t know where that thing came from!”
-He wiped off some sweat from his protruding cheeks.
+He wiped off some sweat.

 I restrained my intent to repeatedly strike my students and let out a muffled yet audible groan.